Part 107 or Not? Risks of Unlicensed Drone Flying

 Penalties are just means to enforce these rules.
 By default, flying safely should be the responsibility of every single drone operator.
 And being a responsible drone pilot starts with knowledge of the rules.
 If you need help in that department, Pilot Institute offers a wide range of useful online courses:

-- Our top-rated Part 107 Made Easy course gives a clear summary of the Part 107 rules.
-This will help you earn your license and get a good start in safe drone flying.
+• Our top-rated Part 107 Made Easy course gives a clear summary of the Part 107 rules.
+This will help you earn your Remote Pilot Certificate and get a good start in safe drone flying.

 Conclusion

-Rules can feel tedious, but they are there for a reason.
+Rules may feel tedious and silly at times, but they are there for a reason.
 In the case of drone operations, the FAA has been enforcing Part 107 rules with fairly good results.

 Keeping drone flights safe is the shared responsibility of every drone pilot.
 What can you do to be a part of this movement?
 The most important thing you can do is learn about safe drone flying and get your Part 107.